COMCIFS/comcifs.github.io/looping_proposal.md

 _definition.id                          ENTRY
 _definition.scope                       Category
-_definition.class                       Loop
+_definition.class                       Set
 _description.text
 ;

-    All categories in a datablock have a child key of this category.
-This category makes explicit the links implied by the grouping together of categories in a datablock, ;
+    All other categories are provided with keys that are linked to the key of this category.
+In this way, this category can be used to replace the implicit linking that exists when datanames appear in the same data block, and as a result multiple rows in this category allow the data content from multiple data blocks to be instead presented in a single data block.

+;
 _name.category_id                       CIF_CORE
 _name.object_id                         ENTRY